pangeo-data/climpred/docs/source/api.rst

 :py:class:`~climpred.classes.HindcastEnsemble` and
 :py:class:`~climpred.classes.PerfectModelEnsemble` wrap most of these functions, making the analysis process much simpler.
-Once we have wrapped all of the functions in their entirety, we will likely depreciate the ability to call them directly.
+Once we have wrapped all of the functions in their entirety, we will likely deprecate the ability to call them directly.

 Bootstrap
 ~~~~~~~~~